SysMednet/GscorePy/README.md

 gene4  3.74739	4.32639  4.74154  3.41298  4.33184  4.28809  ...
 gene5  2.57056	3.40008  1.81487  5.07296  3.32992  3.28303  ...
 ```
 2. GEM with only single type of phenotype.
-In this case, all the samples will be considered as case sample, the phenotype can be labeled by any character but can only use one label type.
+In this case, all the samples will be considered as case samples.
+Note that the phenotype can be labeled by any character but can only use one label type.
 ```
 Phenotype  1  1  1	...
 gene1  2.63735  2.06477  5.43987  ...